Two Obedient Men: Caleb & Joshua

 The Lord told Moses to pick out twelve men from Israel, one from each tribe, and send them to investigate the land that God was going to give them.
 Two of them men Moses chose were Joshua and Caleb.
 He also sent ten other men.
 They explored the land for forty days: they looked around to see how strong the people were who lived there, what kind of cities they had, and they took samples of the fruit that grew there.

 When they came back to the camp to report to Moses, they told him that the land was very good.
 They showed him one cluster of grapes that was so big, two men had to carry it.
 But ten of the men were afraid to go take the land, because they were afraid of the people who lived there, and the strong walls around the cities.
-Now, Joshua and Caleb knew that God had said he was going to give them the land, so Caleb said, We should go up and take possession of the land, for we can certainly do it.
+Now, Joshua and Caleb knew that God had said he was going to give them the land, so Caleb said,

 You see, Caleb believed God, and wanted to obey what God had told them to do.